 Renting a car is often associated with adventure and travel, and the last thing on your mind may be liability and insurance.
 However, rental cars pose particular dangers because drivers are not familiar with the way the car handles, its particular quirks, blind spots, and speed of acceleration.
 Because of the strangeness of driving a new car, often in unfamiliar areas, driving a rental car may cause a misjudgment of timing, speed, or distance and lead to an accident.
 For this reason, it is important to understand and review liability surrounding rental car accidents before renting a car.
-If you get into an accident while driving a rental car, or if you are struck by a rental car, a local attorney can help you protect yourself financially and recover any compensation to which you are entitled for your losses.
+If you get into an accident while driving a rental car, or if you are struck by a rental car, a Denver car accident attorney can help you protect yourself financially and recover any compensation to which you are entitled for your losses.

 Before You Drive Off

 Always make sure to check your rental car for any damage before you exit the lot, and have the attendant note any scratches, dents, or interior issues before you leave.
 You may also want to take pictures for your own records.
 This is important because, if these things are not documented, the rental company may blame you for the damage when you return the car and charge the cost of repairing these imperfections to your credit card.
 If you have no way to prove that you were not responsible for the damage, it is likely that your insurance will have to pay, possibly increasing your monthly payments.

 When you rent a car, your personal car insurance will almost always cover your liability.
 Depending on your personal coverage, however, it is always a good idea to check with your insurance company to make sure that your coverage will apply.
 For example, some insurance companies may not cover you if you are renting the car for business purposes through your company or long term rentals.